shijoshaji/myBlogAtHashnode/cl2vizrqb02ldt4nv6ur8g4q5.md

 }

 ```
-## Add images to APP
+## Lets add images to the App
-Lets add images needed for the app in this folder `src\assets` you can get the images from [Github](https://github.com/shijoshaji/weatherApp/tree/main/src/assets)
+Add images needed for the app in this folder `src\assets` you can get the images from [Github](https://github.com/shijoshaji/weatherApp/tree/main/src/assets) .

-## HTML part of APP
+## HTML part of the App

 Will add our HTML part of the app in this file: `src\app\app.component.html`
-Lets remove the content added earlier, and replace with this code for Upper Data
+Lets remove the content added earlier, and replace with this code for Upper Data.

 ```
 <div class="container">